 This radio series is based on the Forum Theatre and Theatre of the Oppressed techniques.
-Within this project we have created Radio of the Oppressed.
-Through these techniques the listeners are encouraged to actively participate in a dialogue initiated by the issues raised on the play and determine the course of the series by sharing their thoughts, feelings, beliefs and experiences.
-To learn more click here and read about Forum Theatre on Air project.
-An experimental community project that took place in Laos by Mary Traynor.
+Through these techniques the listeners are encouraged to actively participate in a dialogue initiated by the issues raised in the drama and determine the course of the series by sharing their thoughts, feelings, beliefs and experiences.

 This series poses questions, it does not offer answers.
 Listeners propose answers and everyone is invited to look at different options and perspectives.
 It does not declare right and wrong, it does not seek single solutions, it seeks discussions and a step forward in each person’s ability to take care of themselves and to look at their community with compassion.

 The project is a place to gather, dialogue, explore, express, share, learn, teach, develop and build community.
-Its Noh Budget Films way to interact with individuals within communities to analyse oppression and oppressive systems, learn about our african history and significance of our presence in the UK.
+It intends to interact with individuals within communities to analyse oppression and oppressive systems, learn about our african history and significance of our presence in the UK.
 It’s also a way for us to share our experiences and our stories and challenge to develop new ways of dismantling systems of oppression and promote critical thinking and social justice through this liberatory radio project.

 Through this project we want to help combat local and global oppression, contribute in political struggles, in social justice, in community organizing, in education, in employment, and in social policy and explore how to transform dehumanizing systems into those that move toward social and economic freedom and justice.

-We are made up of individuals who are change-makers, educators, global activists, local leaders, artists, organizers, advocates, rabble-rousers, hair-raisers and instigators.
+We are made up of individuals who are change-makers, educators, global activists, local leaders, artists, organizers, advocates and instigators.

 Dramatically, the goal is to work together to create awareness of our oppression and oppressors and stimulate the audience into creating the desire and the need to participate actively in their own lives.